Orbiting Vehicle: Summary of Orbiting Vehicle programs

+Five distinct OV series of standardized satellites were developed under the auspices of these agencies.

 OV1

 Background

-The OV1 series was an evolution of the 2.7 m "Scientific Passenger Pods" (SPP), which, starting on 2 October 1961, rode piggyback on suborbital Atlas missile tests and conducted scientific experiments during their short time in space.
+The OV1 series was an evolution of the 2.7 m "Scientific Passenger Pods" (SPP), which, starting on 2 October 1961, were affixed to suborbital Atlas missile tests and conducted scientific experiments during their short time in space.
 General Dynamics received a $2 million contract on 13 September 1963 to build a new version of the SPP (called the Atlas Retained Structure (ARS)) that would carry a self-orbiting satellite.
 Once the Atlas missile and ARS reached apogee, the satellite inside would be deployed and thrust itself into orbit.
 In addition to the orbital SPP, General Dynamics would create six of these satellites, each to be 3.66 m long with a diameter of .762 m, able to carry a 136 kg payload into a circular 805 km orbit.

 Dubbed "Satellite for Aerospace Research" (SATAR), the series of satellites was originally to be launched from the Eastern Test Range on Atlas missions testing experimental Advanced Ballistic Re-Entry System (ABRES) nosecones.
 However, in 1964, the Air Force transferred ABRES launches to the Western Test Range causing a year's delay for the program.
 Moreover, because WTR launches would be into polar orbit as opposed to the low-inclination orbits typical of ETR launches, less mass could be lofted into orbit using the same thrust, and the mass of the SATAR satellites had to be reduced.

+After OV1-1, the last ABRES test launch, OV1-2 through 12 were launched on decommissioned Atlas D ICBMs, with the exception of OV1-6, launched via the Titan IIIC tasked for the Manned Orbiting Laboratory test flight.
+The OV1 series from OV1-13 onward were launched on decommissioned Atlas Fs.

 Spacecraft

 The standard OV1 satellite, 1.387 m long and .69 m in diameter, consisted of a cylindrical experiment housing capped with flattened cones on both ends containing 5000 solar cells producing 22 watts of power.
 Two .46 m antennae for transmitting telemetry and receiving commands extended from the sides of the spacecraft.
 12 helium-pressurized hydrogen peroxide thrusters provided attitude control.
 Starting with OV1-7, the solar cells were flat rather than rounded, and the satellites carried the Vertistat attitude system that used a Sun sensor to determine the spacecraft's orientation to the Sun.
+OV1-13 and OV1-14 were the first in the OV1 series to use pulse-code modulation digital telemetry, which afforded the return of more and more precise data from the satellites.